A Consistent ICM-based $\chi^2$ Specification Test: Conclusion

 \end{refsection}

 \begin{refsection}

 {S.\arabic{table}} {S.\arabic{figure}} {S.\arabic{section}} {\thesection\arabic{equation}}

 The supplementary material contains all technical proofs and additional simulation results.
-Section \ref{Sect_Appendix:Technical_Proofs} provides the proofs for theorems and lemmas in the main text.
-Section \ref{sec:GMDD_unknown} provides inference procedures and related theory for GMDD when $\E U$ is unknown.
-Section \ref{Sect_Appendix:MC_Sim} contains additional simulation results in conditional mean independence tests, and sensitivity analysis for choices of metrics and $\hat{V}$ in specification tests.
+Section \ref{Sect:Supporting_Lemma} provides lemmata supporting proofs in Section \ref{Sect_Appendix:Technical_Proofs}.
+Section \ref{sec:deltastar} studies the asymptotic properties of the $\chi^2$-test based on $\delta_h^*$.
+Section \ref{Sect_Appendix:Bahadur} provides numerical comparisons of the Bahadur slopes discussed in \Cref{SubSect:Bahadur}.
+Section \ref{Sect_Appendix:MC} contains simulation results on mean independence tests, {Section \ref{Sect_Suppl:MC_NLM} extends simulation results to specification testing of the non-linear logit model,} and Section \ref{Sect_Appendix:CM_Tests} concludes by discussing the relation between the proposed $\chi^2$-test and the family of CM tests.